CenterForSpatialResearch/NYCDHWeek/Guidelines/QGIS.md

 The footer bar of the map will indicate that 14 features were selected.

-Use this selection to identify which states of greater than 300 refugees are within countries with fewer than ten million people.
+Use this selection to identify which states have recieved more than 300 refugees but have a total population of fewer than ten million people.
 Use the expression builder to figure out which 6 states have these two characteristics. *Hint: You will need to use 'AND'*

 11. SAVE your project